Review 715: Annihilation

 Jennifer Jason Leigh Ventress has cancer and She enters “The Shimmer” as some sort of suicide.

 Gina Rodriguez is a standout playing Anya Thorensen.
 Rodriguez brought a warmth and humor to the role early in the film as well as capturing her struggle with the loss of her control and her body.
-Anya is quickest of the group to snap when the group enters "The Shimmer".
-Anya is an adict.
+Anya is an recovering addict and the quickest of the group to snap when they enter "The Shimmer".

 Comments